SecretestSquirrel/BitcoinPrivacyGuide/get.md

 #### More in-depth

 1. Download [Bisq](https://bisq.network/downloads/) onto your computer, run it and wait for it to sync
-2. Click on account and add the payment method you intend to use to purchase bitcoin with
+2. Click on account and add the payment method you intend to use to purchase bitcoin
 3. Go to 'Buy BTC' and search for sellers offering bitcoin in exchange for your chosen payment method
 4. Click 'Take Offer'
 5. Specify the amount you wish to buy (if the seller is offering a range)